Binder Park Zoo: Wild Africa

-The Wild Africa Exhibit is a permanent exhibit featuring many species native to Africa.
+The Wild Africa Exhibit is a large, immersive, and permanent exhibit featuring many species native to Africa in a naturalistic landscape that takes advantage of the location's natural geography.
 This award-winning exhibit allows the animals to roam, cage free, in an 18 acre, savanna-like setting, very similar to how they might live in the wild.
-To get a closer view, there is a one way, 0.8 mi loop that begins and ends in a small African themed village, selling souvenirs and food and beverages.
-The trail itself is themed to resemble a trail inside an African national park complete with a ranger station and fake poachers.
+To get a closer view, there is a one way, 0.8 mi loop that begins and ends in a small African themed village, selling souvenirs at the Zawadi Traders Gift Shop, and food and beverages at the Kalahari Kitchen Restaurant.
+The trail itself is themed to resemble a trail inside an African national park, called Zuri National Park, complete with several ranger stations, a safari jeep, and evidence of poaching such as elephant tusks, and the remnant skeleton of an African elephant.
 Along the trail there is an opportunity to feed giraffes at the Twiga Overlook.
 Park visitors view the reticulated giraffe herd from a raised platform that places them at eye level with the animals.
 Leaves of romaine lettuce that are available for purchase can be placed in the palm of one's hand where the giraffes will retrieve them with their 18 in tongues.
 Other animals visible in the giraffe exhibit, at the overlook, are common ostriches, Grant's zebras, addaxes, waterbucks, bonteboks, addra gazelles, marabou storks, and cinereous vultures.
-Further down the trail are various smaller exhibits for cheetahs, red-capped mangabeys, Aldabra giant tortoises, colobus monkeys, black mangabeys, red river hogs, and an aviary.
-Recently added was an exhibit for the zoo's resident African wild dog group, and the brand new lions.
+Further down the trail are various smaller exhibits for cheetahs, red-capped mangabeys, Aldabra giant tortoises, colobus monkeys, black mangabeys, red river hogs, and blue duiker.
+The trail originally ended with an area for viewing rare African domestics, but this area is currently off limits, and is being reimagined as a new space to open at a later date.
+Recently added was the Chai Pride Tea Company Plaza, with a seating area, and two separate exhibits for the zoo's resident African wild dog group, and their brand new pride of lions.

 The Wild Africa Exhibit is located away from the main zoo exhibits at the west end, accessible by a free zebra-patterned tram, or a 0.5 mi walking path.